 MJH 1889 Author Photo 2018.jpg

-When I completed my PhD in Sociology at the University of Virginia in 2007, I was planning to find a teaching position and build a career in the company of scholars.
-But life had other plans.
+When I completed my doctorate in Sociology at the University of Virginia in 2007, I was planning to find a teaching position and build a career in the company of scholars.
+But life had other plans, and I traded a future of teaching (which would have been awesome!) for nonstop adventures as a writer.

 So, I found a community of scholars not on a campus somewhere, but with people who share my interests, the characters who populate my books, and of course, my readers.

-I feel fortunate to do this for a living.
+I am fortunate to do this for a living.
 Thanks for dropping in.

 Back to top